Getting Organized

 • You can improvise dividers by cutting open and taping a cereal box.

-• If you need a dry environment, set silica bags from electronics in the drawer (which you can bake to reuse).
+• To keep a dry environment, set silica bags from electronics in the drawer (which you can bake to reuse).

 Basements/attics: